SidiousRNDS/SWG-ServerAccountSystem/doc/files/swgAdmin/models/adminroleModel.php.txt

     }

     /**
-     * Summary processPermissions - Add all the passed permissions to an array and return it
+     * @method  processPermissions - Add all the passed permissions to an array and return it
-     * @param $args
+     * @params array $args
      * @return array
      */
     private function processesPermissions($args)